-Parsing EPCIS XML with Python lxml efficiently
+Parsing EPCIS XML with Python lxml Efficiently

 The Drug Supply Chain Security Act (DSCSA) mandates interoperable, unit-level traceability across the U.S. pharmaceutical distribution network.
 At the operational core of this mandate lies the Electronic Product Code Information Services (EPCIS) standard, which governs how serialized product movements, aggregations, and transformations are exchanged between trading partners.
 For serialization specialists and Python automation engineers, the primary technical hurdle is not merely reading XML, but doing so at scale, with deterministic memory footprints, and with strict adherence to DSCSA data integrity requirements.
 Parsing EPCIS XML with Python lxml efficiently requires a deliberate departure from standard DOM-based approaches in favor of streaming architectures, namespace-aware XPath resolution, and compliance-driven exception routing.